appyay-projects/jen-starter/README.md

 ### Assets
 #### Sass
 Sass files are stored in the ````src/assets/scss/```` directory and in the root of page directories.
 The root Sass file is ````src/assets/scss/index.scss````.
-Sass files kept at a component level (in the templates directory) are automatically compiled and are imported into the main Sass file:
+Sass files kept at a page/component level (in the templates directory) are automatically compiled and are imported into the main Sass file:
 ````
 @import '../../bin/generated/components';
 ````
-But note that you won't have control over source order, so component level styles should be written so that they are encapsulated.
+But note that you won't have control over source order, so page/component level styles should be written so that they are encapsulated.
 If source order is imported to you, you should create Sass files in the src/assets/scss directory instead and import them manually into the main Sass file.

 #### Javascript
-Javascript files can be added to the ````src/assets/js```` folder and will be concatenated into one file and uglified.
+Javascript files can be added to the ````src/assets/js```` folder and will be concatenated and uglified into ```public/js/bundled.min.js```.

+Javascript files can also be included at page/component level (for example ```_features.js```).
+This Javascript will be compiled into internal page Javascript rather than the external bundled JS file.

 #### Images
 Images can be added to the ````src/assets/images```` folder.
 This is an example of how to access an image in a template: